Temnospondyli: Late Permian (Lopingian)

-Mesozoic
+Triassic

-As temnospondyls continued to flourish and diversify in the Late Permian (260.4 - 251.0 Mya), a major group called Stereospondyli became more dependent on life in the water.
+As temnospondyls continued to flourish and diversify in the Late Permian (260.4–251.0 Mya), a major group called Stereospondyli became more dependent on life in the water.
 The vertebrae became weak, the limbs small, and the skull large and flat, with the eyes facing upwards.
 During the Triassic period, these animals dominated the freshwater ecosystems, evolving in a range of both small and large forms.
-During the Early Triassic (251.0 - 245.0 Mya) one group of successful long-snouted fish-eaters, the trematosauroids, even adapted to a life in the sea, the only known batrachomorphs to do so with the exception of the modern crab-eating frog.
-Another group, the capitosauroids, included medium- and large-sized animals 2.3 to 4 m in length, with large and flat skulls that could be over a meter long in the largest forms such as Mastodonsaurus.
+During the Early Triassic (251.0–245.0 Mya) one group of successful long-snouted fish-eaters, the trematosauroids, even adapted to a life in the sea, the only known batrachomorphs to do so with the exception of the modern crab-eating frog.
+Another group, the capitosauroids, included medium-sized and large animals 2.3 to 4 m in length, with large and flat skulls that could be over a meter long in the largest forms such as Mastodonsaurus.
 These animals spent most or all their lives in water as aquatic predators, catching their prey by a sudden opening of the upper jaw and sucking in fish or other small animals.

-In the Carnian stage of the Late Triassic (237.0 - 227.0 Mya), capitosauroids were joined by the superficially very similar Metoposauridae.
+In the Carnian stage of the Late Triassic (237.0–227.0 Mya), capitosauroids were joined by the superficially very similar Metoposauridae.
 Metoposaurids are distinguished from capitosauroids by the positioning of their eye sockets near the front of their skulls.
 Another group of stereospondyls, the plagiosaurs, had wide heads and gills, and adapted to life at the bottom of lakes and rivers.
 By this time, temnospondyls had become a common and widespread component of semiaquatic ecosystems.
 Some temnospondyls, such as Cryobatrachus and Kryostega, even inhabited Antarctica, which was covered in temperate forests at the time.

 Triassic temnospondyls were often the dominant semiaquatic animals in their environments.
-Large assemblages of metoposaurs with hundreds of individuals preserved together have been found in the southwestern United States.
+Large assemblages of Late Triassic metoposaurids with hundreds of individuals preserved together have been found in the southwestern United States, Morocco, India, and western Europe.
 They have often been interpreted as mass death events caused by droughts in floodplain environments.
-Recent studies show these dense assemblages were instead probably the result of currents accumulating dead individuals in certain areas.
-These environments seem to have had little diversity, as they were inhabited almost exclusively by metoposaurs.
+Recent studies show these dense assemblages were instead probably the result of currents transporting and accumulating dead individuals in certain areas.

+Jurassic and Cretaceous

-Temnospondyls reached a peak diversity during the Early Triassic, and progressively declined throughout the subsequent Middle and Late Triassic, with only 4 members of the Brachyopoidea surviving into the Jurassic and the Cretaceous.
+Temnospondyls reached a peak diversity during the Early Triassic, and progressively declined throughout the subsequent Middle and Late Triassic, with only members of the Brachyopoidea and Trematosauroidea surviving into the Jurassic and the Cretaceous.
 Among brachyopoids, the brachyopids Gobiops and Sinobrachyops are known from Middle and late Jurassic deposits across Asia and the chigutisaurid Siderops is known from the Early Jurassic of Australia.
 The most recent known temnospondyl was the giant chigutisaurid Koolasuchus, known from the Early Cretaceous (Aptian) of Australia.
-It survived in rift valleys that were too cold in the winter for Crocodylomorphs that normally would have competed with them.
+It is thought to have survived in rift valleys that were too cold in the winter for crocodylomorphs that normally would have competed with them.
 Koolasuchus was one of the largest of the brachyopoids, with an estimated weight of 500 kg.